xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/overview.md

 The price is adjusted dynamically according to the product quantity and quantity units selected.

-The module {% link "Wholesale" ref_ttZa4qgu %} is supported with regard to decimal quantities.
+The addon {% link "Wholesale" ref_ttZa4qgu %} is supported with regard to decimal quantities.
 Also, minimum and maximum purchase quantities are adjusted if a customer switches from one type of quantity units to another.

 ### Cart page